-On December 9, 1994, groundwater samples were collected from each of the 3 groundwater monitoring wells for chemical analysis.
+On June 15, 1995, groundwater samples were collected from each of the 3 groundwater monitoring wells for chemical analysis.
 Before sampling, each well was checked for floating product using a dedicated, disposable polyethylene bailer.
 A slight gasoline odor was noted in well MW-1; no floating product or sheen was observed in any of the wells.
-Wells MW-1, MW-2, and MW-3 were purged of about 14, 19, and 18 liters of groundwater, respectively, with dedicated polyethylene bailers.
+Wells MW-1, MW-2, and MW-3 were purged of about 14 to 19 liters of groundwater, with dedicated polyethylene bailers.
 Temperature, conductivity, and pH of the water in the wells were recorded (see attached Records of Water Sampling).
-Since dedicated bailers were used for each well sampled, no decontamination was necessary between sampling events.
-Turbidity of the sampled water ranged from 4.3 to 30 NTUs.
-Water samples were collected in laboratory provided, sterilized, 40-milliliter glass vials and/or 1-liter bottles having Teflon-lined screw caps; and labeled with project name, date, time collected, sample number, and sampler name.
-The samples were immediately stored in an iced-cooler for transport to California State Department of Health Services (DHS) certified Trace Analysis Laboratory, Inc., located in Hayward, California accompanied by chain-of-custody documentation.
+Because dedicated bailers were used for each well sampled, no decontamination was necessary between sampling events.
+Water samples were collected in laboratory-provided, sterilized, 40-milliliter glass vials and/or 1-liter amber bottles having Teflon-lined screw caps and labeled with project name, date, time collected, sample number, and sampler name.
+The samples were immediately stored in an iced-cooler for transport to California State Department of Health Services certified Trace Analysis Laboratory, Inc., located in Hayward, California accompanied by chain-of-custody documentation.

-Groundwater samples from wells MW-1 and MW-3 were analyzed for TPHD and TPHG by the DHS Method and for BTEX by Modified United States Environmental Protection Agency (EPA) Method 8020.
+Groundwater samples from wells MW-1 and MW-3 were analyzed for TPHD and TPHG by the DHS Method and for BTEX by the Modified United States Environmental Protection Agency Method 8020.
 The groundwater sample from well MW-2 and 1 trip blank sample (MW-4) were analyzed for TPHG and BTEX.
-Monitoring for O&G in groundwater samples from wells MW-1 and MW-3 has been discontinued based on a recommendation by TPE and the approval of the ACHCSA (see attached ACHCSA October 28, 1994 letter).